60-day money-back on any purchase

 2. Inside Club Path

-A driver requires you to hit the ball after the low point of your swing, resulting in the face catching the ball on your upswing.
+Drivers and irons follow different club paths due to the shaft length and your ball position.
+With a driver, you need to hit the ball after the low point of your swing, causing the clubface to catch the ball on the upswing.

-Typically, the clubface starts to travel along an inside path after reaching the low point of the swing.
-Following this path causes your driver to cut across the golf ball and impart sufficient sidespin for a slice.
+Typically, the clubface starts to travel along an inside path after reaching the swing’s low point.
+Following this path can cause your driver to cut across the golf ball and impart enough sidespin for a slice.

-Ideally, you want the clubface to catch the ball following an outwards path, with a closed angle, to produce a moderate draw.
+Ideally, you want the clubface to catch the ball following an outward path, with a closed angle, to produce a moderate draw.

 3. Striking the Ball in the Heel of the Driver Head